Running 70B Models Locally — Exact VRAM by Quantization

 📚 More on this topic: VRAM Requirements Guide · Quantization Explained · Multi-GPU Guide · Mac vs PC for Local AI · Used RTX 3090 Buying Guide

-The barrier is VRAM.
+The barrier, when you do want a dense 70B, is still VRAM.
 A 70B model at full precision needs 141GB of memory.
 No consumer GPU comes close to that.
 Quantization brings it down to 43GB at Q4, which still won’t fit on a single RTX 4090 or 3090.
 You need either two GPUs, a Mac with enough unified memory, or a workstation-class card.

-This guide gives you exact VRAM numbers at every quantization level, which hardware setups actually work, realistic speed expectations, and an honest assessment of when 70B is worth the investment versus running a 32B model instead.
+This guide gives you exact VRAM numbers at every quantization level, which hardware setups actually work, realistic speed expectations, and an honest assessment of when a dense 70B is worth the investment versus running a 27B or MoE model instead.

 The 70B Math